Esri/arcgis-runtime-samples-android/java/change-viewpoint/README.md

 ## Use case

-Programatically navigate to a specified location in the map or scene.
+Programmatically navigate to a specified location in the map or scene.
 Use this to focus on a particular point or area of interest.

 ## How to use the sample